Skip to main content

 Previous radiation therapy to the lungs

 People who have had radiation therapy to the chest for other cancers are at higher risk for lung cancer, particularly if they smoke.
-Examples include people who have been treated for Hodgkin disease or women who get chest radiation after a mastectomy for breast cancer.
-Women who have radiation therapy to the breast after a lumpectomy do not appear to have a higher than expected risk of lung cancer.
+Examples include people who have been treated for Hodgkin lymphoma or women who were treated with chest radiation for breast cancer.

 Air pollution

-In cities, air pollution (especially near heavily trafficked roads) appears to raise the risk of lung cancer slightly.
-This risk is far less than the risk caused by smoking, but about 1% to 2% of all deaths from lung cancer in the US are thought to be due to outdoor air pollution.
+In cities, air pollution, such as from diesel exhaust, appears to raise the risk of lung cancer slightly.
+This risk is far less than the risk caused by smoking, but about 1% to 2% of all deaths from lung cancer in the United States are thought to be due to outdoor air pollution.

 Personal or family history of lung cancer